JayantTeotia16/JayantTeotia16.github.io/_pages/cv.md

 Service and leadership
 ======
 * Head of Vehicle dynamics and controls verticle at IIT Roorkee Motorsports.
-* {Unnat Bharat Abhiyan(UBA), IIT Roorkee}: Initiative leader for Mushroom Production Initiative to create awareness among the people and help them train for Mushroom production which is high ROI(return on investment) with low-risk factor.
+* Unnat Bharat Abhiyan, IIT Roorkee: Initiative leader for Mushroom Production Initiative to create awareness among the people and help them train for Mushroom production which is high ROI(return on investment) with low-risk factor.
 Member of the team which carried out the Adolescence Awareness Initiative for students of the village Chharba.
-* {National Service Scheme}: Responsible for teaching high school and senior secondary school students.
+* National Service Scheme: Responsible for teaching high school and senior secondary school students.
 Organized various social events such as blood donation camp and awareness rallies.
-* {Student Mentorship Program}: Mentored 7 freshmen year students of branch Mechanical and Industrial Engineering as a part of this Program.
+* Student Mentorship Program: Mentored 7 freshmen year students of branch Mechanical and Industrial Engineering as a part of this Program.

 Publications
 ======